Getting pregnant 5 ways to get pregnant faster

 It’s up to you to choose what method better suits you, and once you do find out when you ovulate for a higher chance of getting pregnant.

-4. Have sex at the right time
+4. Have intercourse at the right time

-5. Boost his sperm up
+5. Boost his male reproductive cells up

 - Stop smoking, and limit alcoholic drinks.
 Not only are they harmful to your body, but don’t help your fertility at all;